AaronAttah/noemdek/README.md

 # noemdek
 Two tasks:
-A. A company requires you to build a functional scheduling page for its transport team that allows the manager to see drivers'/vehicles' schedules at a glance.
+- A company requires you to build a functional scheduling page for its transport team that allows the manager to see drivers'/vehicles' schedules at a glance.
-B. A company requires you to build a useful quotation page for its oil & gas operations team to aid their processes.
+- A company requires you to build a useful quotation page for its oil & gas operations team to aid their processes.

 # Tools, Frameworks, and Packages